OfS research: student feedback during financial challenges, and what universities should monitor

 Q: What should institutions do now?

-A: Identify any live or planned changes that could shift the student experience (delivery, staffing, resources, services), then add a simple measurement layer: pulse questions, an open-text prompt, and a published action log that closes the loop on what you change in response.
+A: Identify any live or planned changes that could shift the student experience, including delivery, staffing, resources, or services, then add a simple measurement layer: pulse questions, an open-text prompt, and a published action log that closes the loop on what you change in response.
+That helps students see action and helps leaders show that operational decisions are being monitored, not guessed at.

 Q: Who does the OfS research cover, and when was it conducted?